censusapi

 API key setup

-will use it by default
+will use it by default without any extra work on

 To save your API key, within R, run: